 PDFs are a popular document format online.
 It would be safe to say that you have, at least once, received an email with a PDF attachment.

-- Victim receives an urgent email with .pdf file attachment
+- The victim receives an urgent email with .pdf file attachment

 - The PDF viewer prompts for an update.
-Victim clicks through the prompts and opens the “updater”
+The victim clicks through the prompts and opens the “updater”

 - The “updater” file opens the default web browser